Ella Mae Morse passed away in Bullhead City Arizona

 The first story seems to be the ''official'' one, while the second is how Dorsey band members and music journalists of the time remembered it.
 Age-wise, the second story fits with the chronology of Jimmy Dorsey's orchestra.

 Whatever the truth, young Ella Mae apparently made a good impression on Dorsey band member Freddie Slack.
 Three years later, in 1942, he hired her to sing with his new orchestra.
-It was there she had her biggest hit with ''Cow Cow Boogie,'' Capitol Records' first gold single.
+It was there that she met and latter married Dick Showalter.
+It was from there she had her biggest hit with ''Cow Cow Boogie,'' Capitol Records' first gold single.
 She was not under contract when the song was recorded and once told me she was only paid $35.00 for the song.
 Capitol signed her afterwards.
 She left Slack a year later and continued recording solo for Capitol into the mid fifties.